 The 76ers are doing quite well so far and their two back-to-back victories, prior to yesterday’s loss to the Portland Trail Blazers, certainly revealed a team that is able to fare well in the face of adversity.
 They managed to do well against the Trail Blazers as well, and there is no doubt about that.

 However, Portland brought the victory home with a three-point difference, which surely felt a little dispiriting, but fans were happy with the 76ers’ performance in that matchup.
 However, the 76ers are down another NBA All-Star player, with Joel Embiid suffering an injury and now most likely forced to skip the game versus the Suns.

-You can expect Tobias Harris to step up and he will have to, because the team is losing talent due to injuries quick.
+You can expect Tobias Harris to step up and he will have to because the team is losing talent quickly due to injuries.
 Harris did very well so far, though, averaging 24 points per game, and he’s definitely put in his weight against both the Orlando Magic and Portland.